Skip to content

 Spaced repetitionSRS across all modesLearning → Known (7d) → Mastered (90d)

-Practice mode pairs with duels: 9 solo questions on any topic, feeding the same SRS system.
-Both modes share one review pool.
-Miss a question in a duel?
-It shows up in practice.
-Master it in practice?
-Gone from both.
+Practice mode runs alongside duels: 9 solo questions on any topic, all feeding the same SRS.
+The two modes share one review pool.
+Miss a question in a duel and it resurfaces in practice.
+Master it in practice and it’s gone from both.

 “When the number of competitors is small, the level of competitive behavior will be higher.” — Garcia & Tor, Psychological Science (2009)